Macerata shooting: Perpetrator

-Items linked to the far-right were found in his house,including a copy of Mein Kampf and a flag with a Celtic cross.
+Items linked to the political far-right were found in his house, including a copy of Mein Kampf and a flag with a Celtic cross.

-It was also ascertained that Traini had run for the Lega Nord in the 2017 municipal elections in Corridonia,where he had not received any preference; the program of the mayoral candidate for the Lega Nord also included the "control of non-EU citizens".
+It was also ascertained that Traini had run for the Lega Nord in the 2017 municipal elections in Corridonia, where he had not received any preference; the program of the mayoral candidate for the Lega Nord also included the "control of non-EU citizens".

-Initially, a news story was spread which hypothesized that Traini knew Pamela Mastropietro,an 18-year-old girl killed in Macerata a few days before, and that therefore the attack could be a revenge for the murder; this hypothesis was however denied by the young girl's family.
-Traini declared, however, that his initial intention was to go to court and kill Innocent Oseghale,the Nigerian drug dealer arrested on charges of having murdered Pamela Mastropietro (who was later sentenced to life imprisonment), and that he had changed his mind only later, deciding to carry out the shooting on random black people.
+Initially, a news story was spread which hypothesized that Traini knew Pamela Mastropietro, an 18-year-old girl killed in Macerata a few days before, and that therefore the attack could be a revenge for the murder; this hypothesis was however denied by the young girl's family.
+Traini declared, however, that his initial intention was to go to court and kill Innocent Oseghale, the Nigerian drug dealer arrested on charges of having murdered Pamela Mastropietro (who was later sentenced to life imprisonment), and that he had changed his mind only later, deciding to carry out the shooting on random black people.